mapteb/angular-nested-layouts/README.md

 # Angular Nested Layouts

-This project is a helloworld style implementation of an Angular v20 app that uses nested layouts like in this [demo](https://mapteb.github.io/angular-nested-layouts/).
+This project is a helloworld style implementation of an Angular v20 app that uses dynamic nested layouts like in this [demo](https://mapteb.github.io/angular-nested-layouts/).

 ## Features